SheikhUsmanJaved/Data-Science-Learning-Content/README.md

 - SORA: An openAI’s model for AI video generation
 -
 ## LLMS websites for prompt engineering
--Types of Prompt Engineering
+- Types of Prompt Engineering
 - Prompt designing strategies

 ## Huggingface
--Pre trained models for hugginface
+- Pre trained models for hugginface

 ## LangChain and APIs
 - LangChain workflow for LLMs